8.1 Background

 IAS 32 has a broader scope than does ASC 815-40.
 For example, IAS 32 contains

-applies only to contracts within the scope of ASC
+below applies only to contracts within the scope of ASC 815-40, not to

-contracts or written put options on the entity’s
+freestanding forward purchase contracts or written put options on the

-shares that are within the scope of ASC 480 (both
+entity’s shares that are within the scope of ASC 480 (see Deloitte’s

-IAS 32 and ASC 480 require such contracts to be
+between the guidance in IAS 32 and ASC 480 on such contracts).

 8.1.2 Key Differences